Television set: Transistorized television

-The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959, and presented in 1960.
-RCA Laboratories researchers W.M.
-Austin, J.A.
-Dean, D.M.
-Griswold and O.P.
-Hart in 1966 proposed the use of the MOSFET in television circuits, including RF amplifier, low-level video, chroma and AGC circuits.
-The MOSFET was later widely adopted for most television circuits.

 By the late 1960s and early 1970s, color television had come into wide use.
-In Britain, BBC1, BBC2 and ITV were regularly broadcasting in colour by 1969.
+In Britain, BBC1, BBC2 and ITV were regularly broadcasting in color by 1969.

-Portable boombox televisions have existed since at least the early 1980s.
+Late model CRT TVs used highly integrated electronics such as a Jungle chip which performs the functions of many transistors.
+This shift began in the 1980s.

+In the 1980s, with the advent of video in the form of VCRs, some TVs began to come with an RCA jack input for composite video input.
+These were typically high end TVs for the time, a notable example being the Sony ProFeel line, and were called video monitors, without necessarily having a built in TV tuner, and for the first time could have at least 2 video inputs.
+On screen displays started to be introduced around this time.
+While in theory the dedicated composite input improved image quality by eliminating the need for an RF modulator connected to the antenna input when connecting devices such as VCRs and computers, there was no guarantee for higher image quality.
+The television stopped being used for broadcast television only, and molded plastic construction started to become common, closely surrounding the CRT tube inside, shifting away from cabinet (box-like, furniture-like) construction in which the CRT tube was mounted inside a wooden box.
+RF modulators were used to connect a video source such as a VCR or a video game console to the TV by modulating it into a TV channel such as channel 3 or 4.

 LCD television

-Building on the work of Mohamed M. Atalla and Dawon Kahng on the MOSFET, Paul K. Weimer at RCA developed the thin-film transistor (TFT) in 1962.
-It was a type of MOSFET distinct from the standard bulk MOSFET.
-The idea of a TFT-based liquid-crystal display (LCD) was conceived by Bernard Lechner of RCA Laboratories in 1968.
+Paul K. Weimer at RCA developed the thin-film transistor (TFT) in 1962, later the idea of a TFT-based liquid-crystal display (LCD) was conceived by Bernard Lechner of RCA Laboratories in 1968.
 Lechner, F. J. Marlowe, E. O. Nester and J. Tults demonstrated the concept in 1968 with a dynamic scattering LCD that used standard discrete MOSFETs.

 In 1973, T. Peter Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories demonstrated the first thin-film-transistor liquid-crystal display (TFT LCD).
 Brody and Fang-Chen Luo demonstrated the first flat active-matrix liquid-crystal display (AM LCD) in 1974.